precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ```

-Before building the library, the following modifications are required :
+Before building the library, the following modifications are required:

 - In `ARmake.inc`, change `PLAT` by the appropriate suffix (the adapter's makefile assumes INTEL)
 - In `ARmake.inc`, change the Fortran compilation flags to add `-fdefault-integer-8`.
 You may also need to remove the flag `-cg89`.